Rejuvenation of Hay & Pasture

 • improved seasonal distribution of forage growth through the growing season as legumes are more productive during mid-summer as compared to cool-season grasses.

 A significant drawback to breaking and reseeding an established stand is the loss of production in the initial year.
-If moisture conditions are not favorable, it can take more than one year to re-establish the forage stand.
+If moisture conditions are not favourable, it can take more than one year to re-establish the forage stand.
 Other challenges include the potential for erosion and loss of soil moisture when tillage and establishment of the new stand occurs.
 The costs of re-establishing a stand are significant as field operations include tillage, seedbed preparation and seeding.
-One must also consider access to the right equipment.
+Considerations include access to the right equipment and labour and cost commitment.

-With any method of seeding forages, proper seedbed preparation is important.
+With all methods of seeding forages, proper seedbed preparation is important.
 A firm seedbed prior to seeding allows for better control of seeding depth and seed-to-soil contact.
 A good rule of thumb for firmness is that a boot print in the soil should not be more than a ¼ inch (6mm) deep.
 Loose soil can result in excessive seeding depths.

 A detailed overview of the important steps in establishing a high-legume pasture is presented in the following video developed by Alberta Agriculture and Forestry.

 A study conducted at two sites in Alberta tested a variety of methods and evaluated the economics of rejuvenating the productivity of low producing forage stands.
-The factsheet, Best Methods for Pasture Rejuvenation, prepared by Alberta Beef Producers and the Alberta Beef, Forage & Grazing Centre, provides an excellent summary of what they learned including challenges when trying to rejuvenate pastures in a low moisture situation.
+The fact sheet, Best Methods for Pasture Rejuvenation, prepared by Alberta Beef Producers and the Alberta Beef, Forage & Grazing Centre, provides an excellent summary of what the research team learned, including challenges when trying to rejuvenate pastures in a low-moisture situation.

 Acknowledgements